CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>BIOS Password At Reboot</summary>

+Whether to require Power-On Password when system restarts.

 One of 2 options:

-1. Yes – Power-On Password will be required when system restarts.
+1. Yes.
-2. **No** – Power-On Password will not be required when system restarts.
-Default.
+2. **No** - Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|